willclo1/MariaDeadbeatsSite/README.md

 - **Team Games(Nick)**
   - Gets all the games for a team for the upcoming baseball season
   - Contains the date of the game and the teams in the game as well as the location
+  - Also uses sportradar api to get up-to-date information.

 Check out the app!
 It is really cool and has a lot of awesome features!